MaoZiming/papers/4-distributed-systems/42-lamport-clocks.md

 ## Vector clock vs. logical clock

-* **Logical Clocks**: Simple, single counter per process, provides a total order but limited causal information.
+* **Logical Clocks**: Simple, single counter per process, provides a total order (can be extended with tie breaking. ) but limited causal information.
 * **Vector Clocks**: More complex, vector of counters per process, provides detailed causal ordering and concurrency detection.
   * **Causal ordering**: Event $A$ causally precedes event $B$ if $VC_A \leq VC_B$ (i.e., for all $k$, $VC_A[k] \leq VC_B[k]$) and $VC_A \neq VC_B$.
   * **Concurrency Detection**: Two events are concurrent if their vector clocks are incomparable.